maangulo12/starter-kit/README.md

  │   └──api/                   * our API folder
  │       └──v1/                * our API v1 folder
  |           ├──__init__.py    * our API v1 package module
+ |           ├──auth.py        * implements the API v1 endpoint for authentication
- │           └──endpoints.py   * implements the first API endpoints
+ │           └──endpoints.py   * implements the API v1 endpoints
  │                               (this module can be broken into multiple modules or packages)
  |
  ├──docs/                      * contains documentation about the starter-kit
- |   └──all files                (this folder may be deleted after downloading the starter-kit)
+ |   └──all files                (this folder should be deleted after downloading the starter-kit)
  │
  ├──frontend/                  * our frontend (client-side) code folder
  |   ├──app/                   * our Angular 2 app folder (all the app components go in here)